 Financial support for the research comes from CChIPS member companies.
 Annual membership fees from each member company form the CChIPS annual budget.
 Each IAB member company is permitted to fund up to two annual memberships per year.

-Learn how CChIPS has evolved over the past 15 years as the needs of the child safety industry have evolved:
+Learn how CChIPS has evolved since its inception in 2005 as the needs of the child safety industry have evolved: